DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 3.md

 }
 ```

-### **Explanation:**
+### Breaking it Down:

-Great, we've created our first contract, even though it doesn't do anything yet.
-Let's break down the parts:

-access(all): This keyword makes the contract public for anyone to read.
+- `access(all)`: This keyword is called an access modifier.
+It sets the visibility of our contract.
+Here, access(all) makes the contract public, meaning anyone can read it.
-contract: This keyword indicates that we're declaring a Contract.
+- `contract`: This keyword tells Flow that we're defining a contract.
-[contract name]: This is the name you give to your contract.
+- `HelloWorld`: This is the name you choose for your contract, keeping it descriptive.
-init(): This function is mandatory for every contract.
-It's executed only once when the contract is first deployed.
-We can use it to set up initial values.
+- `init()`: This function is a must-have in every contract.
+It runs only once when the contract is first deployed.
+You can use it to set up initial values or perform other one-time tasks.

 ### Put it to the Test

 1. Open Flow [Playground](https://play.flow.com/)
-2. To initiate the creation of our Knight Soldier, let's make a contract named Knight.
+2. To initiate the creation of our Knight Soldier, let's make a contract named `KnightCreator`.
-3. Craft an empty contract labeled KnightContract.
-Ensure the access modifier is set to public.
+3. Access modifier is set to public.